-- 1. Using the tab, lift and open the PCle door. - 2.
-Press down on the release tab and lift the graphics card off the system board.
+- 1. Lift the pull tab to open the PCle door. - 2.
+Push and hold the securing tab on the graphics-card slot and lift the graphics card from the graphics-card slot.

 Installing the graphics card

 If you are replacing a component, remove the existing component before performing the installation procedure.